Symbiota/Symbiota/docs/INSTALL.md

     └── partners_template.php
 ```

-2. Set ACL permissions on folders that need to be writable by the web server
+Then set ACL permissions on folders that need to be writable by the web server
 ```bash
 Symbiota
 ├── api